An employee can still make a claim for unfair dismissal even if they opted to take voluntary redundancy.

 Ms White appealed to the EAT.

-The EAT decision
+The Employment Appeal Tribunal's decision

 The EAT ruled that when an employee accepts an offer of voluntary redundancy they are agreeing that they will be dismissed for the reason of redundancy, they are not resigning and can still pursue a claim for unfair dismissal.